Hospital and Health System Market Sector Overview

 Long Term Acute Care Hospitals

 Long Term Acute Care hospitals, known as "LTACS", are a highly specialized segment.
 They bridge the gap between hospitals and adjoining healthcare service providers such as rehabilitative care and/or nursing facilities.
 Patients are typically transferred to an LTAC from the intensive care unit of a traditional hospital because they no longer require advanced procedures, diagnostic services or the other deep resources offered by a full scale hospital facility but still require advanced levels of care.

 LTACs focus on patients with serious medical issues requiring intense, special treatment for an extended period of time, perhaps 20 to 30 days.
 LTACs offer more individualized support than a skilled nursing facility, nursing home or acute rehabilitation facility.
-Depending on the patient, after completing the care regimen at an LTAC, they may be discharged to go home or may be transferred to a rehabilitative facility to complete their recovery.
+Depending on the patient, after completing the care regimen at an LTAC, they may be discharged to go home or transferred to a rehabilitative facility to complete their recovery.
 In other cases, patient stays in LTACs are extended based on recovery status and required care.

 Some hospital/healthcare systems provide LTAC services by operating their own LTAC facilities.
 There are also several sizable, well-established companies dedicated to the extended care market which operate a number of LTACs as well as rehabilitative centers and other extended care service facilities.
 Some of the leaders are :

 *Kindred has begun to exit the LTAC sector by selling some of its LTAC facilities to better focus on other portions of its business...